Nath9666/info--Web-Development-for-IT-Engineer/Lab3/QuestionAndRespond.md

 ### Exercise 6

 > In order to keep the root component App as simple as possible, extract everything related to the layout into a BaseLayout component.
 Using the slot API, allow BaseLayout to receive children (to be rendered between the header and the footer).

+So we worte a new file in [baseContent](Lab3\vue-oauth-microsoft-graph\src\components\baseContent.vue) to group the baseheader and the baseFooter.

+## Question 6

+> How behaves non-prop attributes passed down to a component, when its template has a single root element? **Tips** : it is well documented by vue, but you can also try it youself by passing the `style` attribute with a straight visual effect.

+The non-prop attributes passed down to a component are added to the root element of the component.
+If the template has a single root element, the non-prop attributes are added to this element.
+If the template has multiple root elements, the non-prop attributes are added to the first root element.

+## Exercie 7

+> Implement such a BaseButton, animated on hover and focus.
+Do not forget the disabled state.
+You may try these buttons on your HomePage for now.